 Your credit card balance, or current account balance, represents the total amount of money you owe your credit card company.
-It reflects every purchase and payment you’ve made to date, including any unpaid bills from previous months.
+It lists every purchase and payment you've made to date, including any unpaid bills from previous months.

 Key Takeaways